 1

 Over the years ARM released newer versions with additional features and improved functionality while keeping the core architecture relativity the same.
 For version 7 ARM took a forked approach to target specific markets.
 Cortex-A focusing on creating powerful applications, Cortex-R series for safety-critical real-time processing, and Cortex-M focusing on low power consumption and minimising cost with high efficiency.
 The benefit of the M4 over the M3 is the M4 has optional FPU and DSP instructions which have reduced system-level complexity, power consumption, materials, and development costs through the capability of high-level programming.
+Off target a little.
+2/5 marks

 2